 Agra Ventures is Hopeful for Positive Outcomes from Health Canada Review of Cannabis Act

-In Consideration of its Customers, Employees, Shareholders and Stakeholders, the Company is Also Providing a List of Five Key Outcomes That it Hopes Will Arise from the Review

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Agra Ventures Ltd. (“AGRA” or the “Company”) (CSE: AGRA) (OTC: AGFAF), a growth-oriented and diversified company focused on the international cannabis industry, announces its expectation of positive outcomes for the Canadian cannabis industry from Health Canada’s current review (the “Review”) of the Cannabis Act.
+VANCOUVER, British Columbia, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Agra Ventures Ltd. ("AGRA" or the "Company") AGRA AGFAF, a growth-oriented and diversified company focused on the international cannabis industry, announces its expectation of positive outcomes for the Canadian cannabis industry from Health Canada's current review (the "Review") of the Cannabis Act.
 The purpose of the Review is to assess the effects of the legalization of recreational cannabis on the health outcomes of Canadians.
 However, the Review is also assessing financial, tax, legal and regulatory matters that could be beneficial to the Canadian cannabis sector.
 The Review commenced on September 22, 2022, and the Minister of Health must table a report in both Houses of Parliament no later than 18 months after the start of the review.

 Companies in the business of licensed cannabis production, including AGRA, are hoping to benefit from the Review as it may lead to improvements in potency and packaging restrictions as well as reductions or the elimination of various tax regulations on cannabis products in Canada.
 Some of the major challenges faced by companies in the cannabis industry currently include the inability to operate profitably and the difficulty of navigating numerous regulations and restrictions.
 These difficulties, among others, could be significantly eased as a result of a positive set of changes resulting from the Review.